Dyer Arts Center

 Joseph and Helen Dyer

-In 1997, the couple established the Joseph F. and Helen C. Dyer Endowed Scholarship Fund at NTID.
-The fund benefits NTID/RIT students in good academic standing.
+Long-time supporters of NTID, the late Joseph and Helen Dyer, established the Joseph F. and Helen C. Dyer Endowed Scholarship Fund at NTID in 1997.
 In early 2000, the Dyers pledged $2.5 million to fund construction and development of the Joseph F. and Helen C. Dyer Arts Center at NTID.

-"NTID at RIT is of great importance to the deaf community," says Joseph Dyer.
+"NTID at RIT is of great importance to the deaf community," said Joseph Dyer.
 "Helen and I wanted to help support NTID, which has made significant contributions to deaf education, technology and the arts."

+The Dyers completed college in a time when very few deaf people did, and they did so as mainstreamed students without any support or access services.
 Mr. Dyer attended the New Jersey Institute of Technology in the 1930s and became an engineer for a pharmaceutical company.

 Hailing from Iowa, Mrs. Dyer's father moved to New York City to become an accomplished corporate attorney with many high-level contacts across America.
 He developed an appreciation for art, which he passed on to his daughter.
-Mrs. Dyer attended Clarke School for the Deaf in Northampton, MA., and received her bachelor's degree in sociology from Cornell College in Mount Vernon, Iowa.
+Mrs. Dyer attended Clarke School for the Deaf in Northampton, Massachusetts, and received her bachelor's degree in sociology from Cornell College in Mount Vernon, Iowa.
+Helen was an avid artist who enjoyed oil painting.

-Helen Dyer, 90, of Delray Beach, FL., passed away on Sept.
-9, 2001.
-She was an avid artist who enjoyed oil painting.
 "We believe the arts are a large component of a well-rounded college education," Helen Dyer said before her death.
-"Expression through art for deaf people is especially meaningful and beneficial."
+"Expression through art for deaf people is especially meaningful and beneficial.”

 Elizabeth W. Williams

-The Elizabeth W. Williams Gallery is the main gallery of the Joseph F. and Helen C. Dyer Arts Center, and serves a multitude of functions, including the exhibition of works by various artists, seminars, and hospitality functions for both NTID and RIT.
+The Elizabeth W. Williams Gallery is the main gallery of the Joseph F. and Helen C. Dyer Arts Center, and serves a multitude of functions, including exhibition of works by various artists, seminars, and hospitality functions for both NTID and RIT.

 The gallery was made possible by a $500,000 gift from long-time NTID supporter, the late Elizabeth "Cookie" Williams.